vkkhare/RecoEdge/README.md

 ```

 ### Adding new models
 Model architecture can only be changed via `configs/*.yml` files.
-Every model declaration is tagged with appropriate and loaded into registry.
+Every model declaration is tagged with an appropriate name and loaded into registry.
 ```python
 @registry.load('model','<model_name>')
 class My_Model(torch.nn.Module):